Safeguarding

 Alison Fowler, SENDCo

-Vicky Griffiths, Pupil Support Lead
+Vicky Watts, Pupil Support Lead

 Alex Quinn, Assistant SENDCo / Lead teacher in EYFS

-hat is Safeguarding all about?
+What is Safeguarding all about?

 Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 School staff are particularly important as they are in a position to identify concerns early and provide help for children, to prevent concerns from escalating.
 In our school, staff form part of the wider safeguarding system for children.
 This system is described in statutory guidance ‘Working Together to Safeguard Children’.
 We work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 The school has 6 designated senior leaders (DSL’s) for safeguarding named above.Refer to our School Policies for the following documents: